RawkodeAcademy/klustered/005/README.md

 # Kluster 005

 ## User story

-A cloud janitor studying CKS working with a traditional auditor in securing a kubernets cluster gets a user call saying her application service discovery stopped working and can prove this is global across the cluster by testing againtst kubernetes.default.svc from any pod.
+A cloud janitor studying for the CKS is working with a traditional auditor in securing a a kubernets cluster. while they are applying security measures they get a user call saying her application service discovery stopped working and can prove this is global across the cluster by testing againtst kubernetes.default.svc from any pod. wondering if they have been playing with the **Kluster5**!!!

 ```
 Hi David,